Justine Skye: Personal life

 On November 19, 2018, Skye did an interview with The Breakfast Club, in which she spoke about experiencing domestic violence.
 On February 12, 2019, Skye identified rapper Sheck Wes as the abuser on Twitter, and shared a video of him climbing a fence at her house.
 He denies the allegations.

 In 2019, Skye dated rapper GoldLink.
+In 2020, Skye dated singer-songwriter Giveon.
+They broke up in 2021.